qis-unipr/qgm/examples/cqc/pythonLib/testQGMTree/README.md

 The root of the tree is named 'node0', which can only play the role of the coordinator.
 Every other node can play both the role of coordinator and producer.

-Only leaf nodes (i.e. nodes without child nodes) can suffer a local violation.
+Only leaf nodes (i.e., nodes without child nodes) can suffer a local violation.
 Each sub-tree maintains its own global sub-state that communicates to the upper parent node only if it exceeds a pre-set threshold.

 When a leaf node suffers a local violation, it communicates the variation to the parent node, which acquires also the variation of the other brother node.